 - Wide shot outside Fonthill Castle

 The Mercer Mile consists of three buildings formerly owned by innovative ceramist and pioneer of the Arts & Crafts movement Henry Mercer.
 Fonthill Castle is the 1900s home of Henry Mercer.
 The Mercer Museum is another castle housing more than 50,000 artifacts giving insight into everyday life in early America.
-The Moravian Pottery and Tile Works, a National Historic Landmark, is a working history museum where visitors can see the pottery-making process and buy unique works.
+The Tileworks, a National Historic Landmark, is a working history museum where visitors can see the pottery-making process and buy unique works.

 - Michener Museum night

 Experience the unique history and art of Bucks County at the Michener Art Museum in Doylestown.
 Established by Pulitzer Prize winning author and long-term Bucks County resident James A. Michener, this museum focuses on art from Bucks County residents.
 Make sure to see masterpieces of Pennsylvania Impressionism and the George Nakashima Reading Room, which features furniture by the internationally renowned craftsman.

 - Pearl S Buck House